groverj3/polyglot_jupyter_example/README.md

 1. Inside the project directory, start R.
    - `R`
+2. Install `renv`
+   - `install.packages("renv")`
+3. Restart the R session.
-2. Initialize an renv.
+4. Initialize an renv.
    - `renv::init(bare = TRUE)`
    - `bare = TRUE` keeps renv from parsing all text files in the project, if you're starting a project and it's not a blank slate (you have large notebooks and other files in it) this can cause renv to hang.
    - This creates a project-specific library, a `.Rprofile`, and `renv.lock` amongst other things.
-3. Exit R, and add configure bioconductor if you use it
+5. Exit R, and add configure bioconductor if you use it
    - Setup information for the posit package manager mirror of bioconductor: [here](https://packagemanager.posit.co/client/#/repos/bioconductor/setup)
-4. Enter R again and install the ir kernel and data science stack.
+6. Enter R again and install the ir kernel and data science stack.
    - `install.packages(c("tidyverse", "IRkernel"))`
-5. Make sure the R kernel is installed in jupyter outside the renv.
+7. Make sure the R kernel is installed in jupyter outside the renv.

 As long as you start your jupyter notebooks in the top level of the project folder then R kernels will respect your Renv.